StefanoIncardone/kaylang/IDEAS.md

 ## Structs

-structs are just an aggregation of types:
+structs are just an aggregation of types, basically named heterogeneous arrays:

 ```kay
 struct RBG {